 Here we look at the introduction in the 1960s by a number of banks, of a card to guarantee cheques.
 By 1966 another banking revolution is already under way, with the production of the now ubiquitous plastic credit cards.
 (We must of course openly admit the limitations of Martins’ cardboard cheque guarantee card).
-The Archives also reveal an unusual break with banking tradition, when Barclaycard is advertised on TV without breaking a gentleman’s agreement that individual banks should not use this medium to sell their products.
+The Archives also reveal an unusual break with banking tradition, when Barclaycard is advertised on TV without breaking the “gentleman’s agreement” that individual banks should not use this medium to sell their products.
 Barclaycard’s main rival for many years to come will be the ACCESS Card, and with BOTH products pitched fiercely against each other, there is a never ending round of ever more expensive TV adverts.
-You can read much more about the birth and life of the ACCESS card by visiting our partner site WWW.ACCESSCREDITCARD.INFO – simply click on the image above.
+You can read much more about the birth and life of the ACCESS card by visiting our partner site www.accesscreditcard.info – simply click on the image above (right).

 Cardboard or Plastic?